Centaur-class aircraft carrier: Development

-The cost of modernization saw the ships diverge in capability even before completion.
+The cost of modernisation saw the ships diverge in capability even before completion.
 Albion and Bulwark were completed with interim angled flight decks and hydraulic catapults.
-They were not modernized to operate modern aircraft, instead being converted into helicopter assault ships ("commando carriers").
-Centaur was partially modernized with steam catapults shortly after being commissioned and limited to operating mainly de Havilland Sea Vixen fighters until retirement in 1965.
-Hermes was the last ship completed - in 1959 - and the only one to be fully modernized.
-Her career as a conventional carrier ended in 1970 while operating Blackburn Buccaneer attack aircraft; afterwards, she served as a helicopter carrier and then as a V/STOL carrier operating Sea Harrier fighters.
+They were not modernised to operate modern aircraft, instead being converted into helicopter assault ships ("commando carriers").
+Centaur was partially modernised with steam catapults shortly after being commissioned and limited to operating mainly de Havilland Sea Vixen fighters until retirement in 1965.
+Hermes was the last ship completed - in 1959 - and the only one to be fully modernised.
+Her career as a conventional carrier ended in 1970 while operating Sea Vixens and Blackburn Buccaneers; afterwards, she served as a helicopter carrier and then as a V/STOL carrier operating Sea Harrier fighters.
 Hermes was sold to India as INS Viraat, and continued to operate Sea Harriers from 1987 until retiring in 2017.

 Design

 The 1942 light fleet carrier was conceived as a wartime expedient to respond to the Royal Navy's desperate need for fast carriers.
 The design was ruthlessly simplified to reduce cost and construction times; the hull was unarmoured and built to merchant standards, armament was limited to light anti-aircraft guns, and it used existing cruiser machinery.
 During requirements discussions, it was suggested that durability was needed for just three years of service.

 From the initial 1943 sketches, the Centaur was designed for longer post-war careers to a hybrid of merchant and warship standards.
-The flight deck, longtitudinal protective bulkhead, middle deck over the machinery, and lower decks over aviation fuel were constructed with hardened steel.
+The flight deck, longitudinal protective bulkhead, middle deck over the machinery, and lower decks over aviation fuel were constructed with hardened steel.
 The magazines and bomb rooms were covered by 2-inch non-cemented armour.
 The remainder of the hull was made of mild steel.
-The hull was enlarged to accommodate larger aircraft; the 1-inch of hardened steel construction of the flight deck also supported heavier aircraft.
+The hull was enlarged to accommodate larger aircraft; the 1-inch hardened steel construction of the flight deck also supported heavier aircraft.
 The axial flight deck included one catapult.
 The machinery was half the set used on the Audacious-class aircraft carrier for 76,000 shaft horsepower on two shafts; there was no capacity to develop new machinery.
 Armament neared fleet carrier standards with 4 twin 4.5-inch BD guns.

 The design was modified in 1947.
-Living arrangements were upgraded to peacetime standards and to include centralized messing; the aft hangar was converted into additional living space.
-The addition of a second catapult may have also contributed to hangar length being reduced from 501 ft to 381 ft.
+Living arrangements were upgraded to peacetime standards and to include centralised messing; the aft hangar was converted into additional living space.
+The addition of a second catapult may have also contributed to the hangar length being reduced from 501 ft to 381 ft.
 The 4.5 inch guns were removed.
-The island was redesigned to add the new two-deck configuration for the action information organization.
+The island was redesigned to add the new two-deck configuration for the action information organisation.
 The intended radar suite was an air warning Type 980, a gunnery air search Type 293, and two pairs of air control Type 277Q; none of these were actually used.